Em-Ant/fcc-course/Back End Dev Certification/README.md

 Only the solutions to the Node based interactive tutorials are stored here.
 My solutions for the other basic *Waypoints* can be found on my FCC [profile](http://www.freecodecamp.com/em-ant).

-The advanced Dynamic Web Apps and API Services projects (*Basejumps*) will be hosted on Heroku, and will have their own repositories.
-You can find the links to the active challenges on the file **BASEJUMPS.md**.
+The advanced Dynamic Web Apps and API Services projects (*Basejumps*) are hosted on Heroku, and have their own repositories.
+You can find the links to the completed challenges on the file **BASEJUMPS.md**.
-Currently I am still working on this Certification.